ALLann123/Multi-Agent-Workflows/README.md

 # 1. Multi-AGent with two agents, i.e, DNSResover and PortScanner 🤖

 One Agent is ineffective when using multiple tools.
-SOL: We use "Divide and Conquer," which involves creating specialized agents for each task and routing the task to the right expert in the graph.
+SOL: We use "Divide and Conquer" which involves creating specialized agents for each task and routing the task to the right expert in the graph.
 Workflow:
 ![Screenshot 2025-06-27 112839](https://github.com/user-attachments/assets/3f01d2f5-c7f6-4ed6-a862-290a05aabedb)